 Although U.S. President Trump expressed some optimism this weekend, the world's two largest economies have threatened each other with tens of billions worth of tariffs in recent days and Chinese officials have said this is not the time for negotiations.

 As a result, Germany's 10-year government bond yield is continuing to hover around the 0.50 percent level, far below the year's highs of 0.81 percent.

 "It looks like we've reached a steady state for the European market, more particularly for the Bunds," said Commerzbank strategist Rainer Guntermann.

-"Investors are just not willing to reduce duration given the concerns about the slowdown in the global economy."
+"Investors are just not willing to reduce duration given the concerns about the slowdown in the global economy," said Commerzbank's Guntermann.

-Most euro zone bond yields -- which move inversely to price -- are now close to multi-month lows and on Monday they were flat to a touch lower at the start of one of the biggest weeks for redemptions in Europe.
+Most euro zone bond yields -- which move inversely to price -- are now close to multi-month lows and on Monday they were holding steady at the start of one of the biggest weeks for redemptions in Europe.

 Commerzbank estimates that around 60 billion euros of European government bonds are due to mature this week, and given that there is only around 13 billion euros of supply to counter this, yields are unlikely to rise much, analysts said.